rafaqz/.dotfiles/Readme.md

 # Dotfiles

-This repo is configuration for an linux setup built around -arch linux
+This repo is configuration for a linux setup built around -arch linux
--awesome wm
+-xmonad
 -urxvt
 -bash
 -vim